Agentic claims processing for car insurance carriers

 Insurers have ClaimBuddy.

 A second pair of eyes for every BI examiner.
-ClaimBuddy reviews demand letters and medical packets in minutes, flags missed items with citations to the source page, and helps your team settle claims with sharper data.
+ClaimBuddy reviews demand letters and medical packets parallel to examiners, flags missed items with citations to the source, and helps your team settle claims with sharper data.

 Built with senior BI examiners at top-tier US auto carriers.